axcoto/k8s-use-service/README.md

 GREEN
 ```

-Awesone, it switchs to **BLUE**.
-Now it has error, we can immediately rollback:
+Awesone, it switchs to **GREEN**.
+If it has error, we can immediately rollback:

 ```
 $ make switch